 Back in Hazyview about nine months later, Kay worked in a bookshop – where her co-workers thought she was a bit strange because she would verbally chastise books caught loitering where they weren’t supposed to be.
 Later, while working as a substitute teacher to a grade 3 class at a local school, she discovered quite by chance that she was allergic to children – they made her sick.
 With flu.
 For a whole month.

 Thereafter, Kay entered into a sordid affair with the hospitality industry, taking her first job at a B&B – where the owners drew her into numerous daily intellectual challenges replete with riddles and augmented by experiments on the front lawn with bottle-rockets and other strange science projects seen on YouTube.
 Kay would rather not talk about the second lodge she worked at – the owner there fired Kay on account of her being Pagan, and because she thought Kay was crazy – and Kay doesn’t like to speak ill of the dead.

 Nine months later, Kay entered the retail industry, working at what was basically a combination outdoor camping shop and used car dealership.
 Being the only girl in a group of big, burly Afrikaans ‘boere manne’, had its advantages – and Kay looks back at that time fondly.

-Although Wendy K. Gloss has experimented with various styles, her favorite medium is paper; and she uses pencil and fine-point markers and printer-ink pens to draw and color her creations.
+Although Wendy K. Gloss has experimented with various styles and mediums, starting with paper; using pencil and fine-point markers and printer-ink pens to draw and color her creations.
 One of her favorite techniques is to draw a shape lightly in pencil, and then to fill it with stylized words related to the shape, which she then outlines and colors using markers.

 Favorite poets include: